Aiahmed01/week-1-challenge/README.md

 I made sure that the heading attributes are in sequential order I added a title that tells the navigator the type of the website.
 I added some missing alt's and did a final touches on the sizes in css.
+I changed the padding to increase the space a little bit